Rayner Goddard, Baron Goddard: Political context

 Goddard chose to continue his involvement with trials on the front line, and opted to judge ordinary High Court cases as he was entitled to do.

 He presided over the libel trial at which Harold Laski, Chairman of the Labour Party, attempted unsuccessfully to sue the Daily Express for damages when it quoted him as saying that the party must take power "even if it means violence".
 On 13 June 1965, Goddard told Laski's brother, Neville Laski, "I didn't agree with the findings of the jury.
 I have always been unhappy about the case and I often think about it.
 I can say it has been on my conscience.
 I want to add that your brother was not a good witness.
 He couldn't answer simple yes or no when questioned and made long speeches.
 Slade was no match for Pat Hastings".

 In 1948 backbench pressure in the House of Commons forced through an amendment to the Criminal Justice Bill to the effect that capital punishment should be suspended for five years and all death sentences automatically commuted to life imprisonment.
 The Bill also sought to abolish judicial corporal punishment in both its then forms, the cat-o'-nine-tails and the birch.
 Goddard attacked the Bill in the House of Lords, making his maiden speech, saying he agreed with the abolition of the "cat" but not birching, which he regarded as an effective punishment for young offenders.
 He also disagreed with the automatic commutation of death sentences, believing that it was contrary to the Bill of Rights.

 In a debate, he once referred to a case he had tried of an agricultural labourer who had assaulted a jeweller; Goddard gave him a short two months' imprisonment and twelve strokes of the birch because "I was not then depriving the country of the services of a good agricultural labourer over the harvest".
 The suspension of capital punishment was reversed by 181 to 28, and a further amendment to retain the birch was also passed (though the Lords were later forced to give way on this issue).
-As the crime rate continued to rise, Goddard became convinced that the Criminal Justice Act 1948 was responsible as it was a 'Gangster's Charter'.
+As the crime rate continued to rise, Goddard became convinced that the Criminal Justice Act 1948 was responsible as it was a "Gangster's Charter".
 He held a strong belief that punishment had to be punitive in order to be effective, a view also shared at the time by Lord Denning.

 Heraldic case

-In 1954, Lord Goddard sat for the only case the High Court of Chivalry had since 1737.
+In 1954, Lord Goddard sat for the only case the High Court of Chivalry had heard since 1737.